 Management can be summarized by three elements--people, things, and money.
 In the case of technical management, the challenge is heightened by the fact that the "things" are generally systems that are complicated, expensive, sensitive, and of critical importance.
-If you feel ready to meet this challenge, then consider a master's degree in technical management.
+If you feel ready to meet this challenge, then consider a master's degree in technology in technical management.

 One thing that technical managers get used to is dealing with multi-factor decisions, because that is the nature of their work.
 Similarly, deciding on whether to pursue a master's degree in technical management is also a multi-factor decision.
 You have to apply the same skill sets--being able to compartmentalize thought into a variety of specific areas, while working through each of those areas in sequence so they all work together toward a productive outcome.